-She turns, walks away, back toward the city.
-They are only watching, there is really nothing to finish up.
+She turns and walks away, back toward the city.
+They're only watching, there's really nothing to finish up.
 The others all left because the danger is over; she and Superman are only here to make sure that the planet's government doesn't fall apart in the crucial hours after the crisis.

 "You go, Diana," he says.
-His voice is deep, deeper than she remembers until she hears it again next to her ear like now.
+His voice is deep—she always forgets how deep until she hears it again next to her ear like now.

-When they are alone, he always stands too close.
+When they're alone, he always stands too close.